TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

     the length of something.
 This tells me two things: the result is an integer, and the argument is some kind of container.
-To the contrary, when I read x.len(), I have to already know that x is some kind of container implementing an interface or inheriting from a class that has a standard len().
-Witness the confusion we occasionally have when a class that is not implementing a mapping has a get() or keys() method, or something that isn't a file has a write() method.
+To the contrary, when I read x.len(), I have to already know that x is some kind of container implementing an interface or inheriting kutoka a kundi that has a standard len().
+Witness the confusion we occasionally have when a kundi that is not implementing a mapping has a get() or keys() method, or something that isn't a file has a write() method.

     -- https://mail.python.org/pipermail/python-3000/2006-November/004643.html